oceanprotocol/docs/developers/dev-faq.md

 ---
 ## Developement FAQ

-Have some questions about the Ocean Protocol tech-stack?
+Have some questions about the Ocean Protocol tech stack?

 Hopefully, you'll find the answers here!
 If not then please don't hesitate to reach out to us on [discord](https://discord.gg/EdmenE7eTj) - there are no stupid questions!